1.Definitions and Interpretation of this Agreement

 3.4 Where VAT is chargeable it will be charged in addition to the quoted fee and expenses if the Interpreter is VAT registered.

-3.5 Any fee agreed for an Interpreting Task which is found to present latent special difficulties of which neither party could be reasonably aware at the time of offer and acceptance shall be renegotiated in good faith, always provided that the circumstances are made known to the other Party as soon as reasonably practical after they become apparent.
+3.5 Any fee agreed for an Interpreting Assignment which is found to present latent special difficulties of which neither party could be reasonably aware at the time of offer and acceptance shall be renegotiated in good faith, always provided that the circumstances are made known to the other Party as soon as reasonably practical after they become apparent.

-3.6 Subject to clause 3.2 above, a binding quotation given after the Interpreter has seen the complete instructions shall remain valid for a period of thirty (30) days from the date on which it was given, after which time it may be subject to revision.
+3.6 Subject to clause 3.2 above, a quotation given after the Interpreter has seen the complete instructions shall remain valid for a period of thirty (30) days from the date on which it was given, after which time it may be subject to revision.

 4. Delivery & Substitutions